by Stephen King

 Reviewed by Galen Strickland

 I'm not a big Stephen King fan, although I acknowledge he is a very good writer.
 The majority of his books and stories lie in the horror genre, my least favorite branch of speculative fiction.
 I have enjoyed several of his that are more science fiction, and a few that I would describe as supernatural suspense.
 Since time travel is regarded by many to be an impossibility, I guess you can say that 11/22/63 is a fantasy.
 Whatever you call it, it is a good book.
 Perhaps I should say it is two good books, but they fight against each other to limit either from being great.
-Nearly 900 pages in print, quite a bit of that could have been trimmed to make the attempt at preventing JFK's assassination more gripping, or he could have concentrated on the side story and made it one of the best time travel love stories since Richard Matheson's Bid Time Return.
+Nearly 900 pages in hardcover, quite a bit of that could have been trimmed to make the attempt at preventing JFK's assassination more gripping, or he could have concentrated on the other side story and made it one of the best time travel love stories since Richard Matheson's Bid Time Return.
 By combining the two he made each of them more predictable and less compelling.

 The method by which Jake Epping takes a trip back in time has a definite fantasy element.
 He doesn't use a machine or device, but rather a mysterious portal in a diner's storage room.
 You can't see the portal, and once you go through it you can't see the way back to the diner, you just have to stumble upon it and hope for the best.
 Jake's friend, Al Templeton, the owner and chief fry-cook of the diner, is the one who lets Jake in on the secret.
 Al has been taking trips back for several years, sometimes staying in the past for long periods of time, and yet when he returns only two minutes have transpired in current time.
 Also, every time he goes through the portal it is the same time when he arrives, 11:58am on September 9, 1958.
 Even when Al tells him that he knows for a fact that the past can be changed, Jake is skeptical and decides he needs to see that for himself before he embarks on the ultimate goal, saving Kennedy.
 Since he would have to stay in the past for over five years, as well as travel from Maine to Texas to accomplish that task, he needs to be sure his efforts would not be in vain.